-Note:

-Direct plan (investments not routed through a distributor) shall have a lower expense ratio excluding distribution expenses, commission etc. and no commission shall be paid from such Plan.
+Note: Direct Plan (investment not routed through a distributor) under the scheme shall have a lower expense ratio excluding distribution expenses, commission etc. and no commission shall be paid from such Plan.
 Portfolio of the Scheme under the Existing Plan and Direct Plan will be common.

 The purpose of the table is to assist the investor in understanding the various costs and expenses that an investor in the scheme will bear directly or indirectly.
 These estimates have been made in good faith as per the information available to the Investment Manager based on past experience and are subject to change inter-se.
-Types of expenses charged shall be as per the SEBI (MF) Regulations.
+Types of expenses charged shall be as per the SEBI (MFs) Regulations.

-- (2) The total annual recurring expenses of the scheme excluding redemption expenses but including the investment management and advisory fees shall be subject to the following limits: - (i) On the first '100 crore of the daily net assets of the scheme- 2.50% - (ii) On the next '300 crore of the daily net assets of the scheme- 2.25% - (iii) On the next '300 crore of the daily net assets of the scheme- 2.00% - (iv) On the balance of the assets of the scheme 1.75% - (3) Total Expense ratio (TER) and Additional Total Expenses: - (i) Charging of additional expenses based on new inflows from beyond 15 cities - 1.
-Additional TER shall be charged upto 30 bps on daily net assets of the scheme if the new inflows from beyond top 15 cities (as per SEBI Regulations/Circulars/AMFI data) are at least (a) 30% of gross new inflows in the scheme or (b) 15% of the Average Assets under Management (AAUM) (year to date) of the scheme, whichever is higher.
+- (b) The total annual recurring expenses of a scheme excluding redemption expenses but including the investment management and advisory fees shall be subject to the following limits: - (i) On the first ₹100 crores of the daily net assets 2.50% - (ii) On the next ₹300 crores of the daily net assets 2.25% - (iii) On the next ₹300 crores of the daily net assets 2.00% - (iv) On the balance of the assets 1.75%

+Total Expense ratio (TER) and Additional Total Expenses:

+- (i) Charging of additional expenses based on new inflows from beyond 15 cities - 1.
+Additional TER shall be charged up to 30 bps on daily net assets of the scheme if the new inflows from beyond top 15 cities (as per SEBI Regulations/Circulars/AMFI data) are at least (a) 30% of gross new inflows in the scheme or (b) 15% of the Average Assets under Management (AAUM) of the scheme, whichever is higher.
 The additional TER on account of inflows from beyond top 15 cities so charged shall be clawed back in case the same is redeemed within a period of 1 year from the date of investment.
-The same can be used only for distribution expenses on account of new inflows from beyond top 15 cities. - 2.
+The same can be used only for distribution expenses. - 2.
 In case inflows from beyond top 15 cities is less than the higher of (a) or (b) above, additional TER on daily net assets of the scheme shall be charged as follows: